sethryder/modpackindex-api-docs-old/mods/mod.md

 ### Description

-List details for a mod, including what Modpacks the mod is included in.
+List details for a mod, including what modpacks the mod is included in.

 ### Endpoint